CyberMiles/tim-research/scatter_integration/scatter_integration.md

 ```
 docker run --rm -it ywonline/travis attach http://172.17.0.2:8545
 ```

+## Step 2 - Sync with the CyberMiles Testnet and fund some accounts

 Check to see of the testnet is still syncing, you wont get any account (will not see any testnet tokens from the faucet until your node is synced)
 ```
 cmt.syncing